discordeno/discordeno/website/docs/examples/reactionroles.md

 // REST OF YOUR CODE
 ```

-Now we miss only the modal part, for now we put an hello world just to verify that every worked but we need to create this modal, to create a modal we need:
+Now we're only missing the modal part, for now we'll just put an hello world to verify that everything is working out.
+To create a modal we need:

 - A `title` - the title for the modal that the user will see
 - A `components` array - Like for messages modals require us to give a action rows